Monthly Archives: July 2014

 You know the drill.

-According to a recent article in Forbes.com, more than 60 percent of stock owners believe the market is rigged for insiders.
-They favor stricter regulations on financial institutions and nearly 90 percent believe the federal government has failed to limit the power of Wall Street.
-With no lack of irony the House Financial Services Committee […]
+More than sixty percent of those who own shares of stock believe the market is rigged and favor stricter regulations on financial institutions.
+Nearly ninety percent believe the federal government has failed to limit the power of Wall Street.
+With no lack of irony the House Financial Services Committee met this week to further deregulate […]

 A few weeks ago we talked about the importance of protecting incumbents and we named Reps.
 Mark Danish, Mike Clelland, and Carl Zimmerman.
 Today we highlight two more, this time ladies: Linda Stewart and Karen Castor-Dentel.
 They are very much in the same situation – purple seats with serious Republican contenders and a tough fight ahead. […]